 Whether it's a perfectly-detailed, but still easy to make baseball cap, or a mesh trucker hat, or a skating dress with a skirt carefully drafted to hang just like the real ones, or a slinky wrap dress indistinguishable from a '70s original, or a unisex t-shirt that manages to be both unfitted and fitted enough to slip under jackets, or a replica U.S. Army uniform that has to be seen — and made — to be believed, or... we could go on and on.

 And don't get us started on our hat patterns.
 Lee & Pearl designer, Elizabeth Atwater Menes, studied millinery at the Fashion Institute of Technology in New York.
 Perfectly made hat patterns will always be a Lee & Pearl specialty.

 We love it when people take our patterns beyond the outfit on the cover.
 In fact, we often do that ourselves.
-In each of our newsletters, we offer an idea we've had for using bits and pieces of our patterns to create new items and outfits.
+And when we do, we love to put those ideas into free pattern or tutorial form for our Newsletter subscribers.

 Here are a few of our recent pattern tweaks:

 Use the FREE Tweak the Pattern skirt pieces to turn popular Pattern #1055: Skating Dresses for 18" Dolls into a whole range of red carpet, recital, Ice Princess and bridal gowns.

 Here's a swimsuit Tweak of Pattern #1051: Ballet Basics for 18" Dolls — and here's an easy felt beanie tweak of Pattern #1008: Classic Ball Cap and Big Fat Trucker Hat for 18" Dolls.

 Here's one of our favorites: a superhero (or supervillain!) tweak of Pattern #1055 that includes pattern pieces for comic-book style capes and crowns.